 History, Heritage & Fun!

 An interactive itinerary including a ride on the Electric City Trolley to lunch at a transformed rail station to a magic show commemorating the Great Houdini.
-Spend the evening having fun at the Mohegan Sun Casino at Pocono Downs; dinner, slots, table games, entertainment and shopping.
+Spend the evening having fun at the Mohegan Sun Pocono; dinner, slots, table games, entertainment and shopping.

 History, Heritage & Fun Itinerary